danvk/march-madness-data/README.md

 # March Madness Data

+This repo contains JSON files for all the NCAA brackets from 1985–2017.

+## Results

+### Sums of Seeds

 After #16 seed UMBC became the first to beat a #1 seed, I was curious what the highest sum of seeds in a game was.
 This was harder to find out than I expected, so I grabbed some data from Wikipedia and found the answer.
 It's 25!

 ```